-Pain is 100% unique to each individual, brain research shows us that pain is processed much like an emotion.
-There are several areas in the brain involved in processing the level of potential threat we face in our environment.
+Pain is 100% unique to each individual, brain research shows us that pain is processed like an emotion - there are several areas in the brain involved in processing the level of potential threat we face in our environment.

-The mistake most often made is the understanding that nerve fibers transmit pain signals from the body.
+The mistake most often made is the understanding that nerves transmit pain signals from the body to the brain.
 This is not true.
-Information from the body is transmitted by sensory nerve endings.
+Information from the body is transmitted by various sensory pathways.
 This information reaches the brain and is scrutinised, and if determined to be threatening or dangerous the outcome is pain (this is why damage - if not processed as threatening doesn't always result in pain).
-The brain and central nervous system determine the pain experience not the tissues.
+The brain and central nervous system determine the pain experience not the state of the tissues.
 Therefore, pain is an OUTPUT not and input mechanism.

 To summarize; pain is an experience, determined by multiple factors that may or may not include damage to the body.
 Pain is uniquely expressed and dependent on multiple individual factors (behaviours, past experiences, genetics, tissues factors and psychological factors are ALL relevant to the lived persons experience of pain, this applies to every experience, most importantly these factors are always all a part of what determines the overall pain experience).

 So, what does this mean and why is this important?

 Current pain management strategies emphasise the need to address the mechanism or disease process, this primarily leads to a diagnosis and a plan to address that specific biological mechanism.
 The problem with this model is that it doesn’t take the PERSON into consideration. i.e. the context, psychological state or other social and cultural factors that are integral to that individual at that time.